sumn2u/image-reconstruction/README.md

-## Image Reconstruction Comparisons and Algorithm
+## Compressed Image Reconstruction Comparisons and Algorithm

 **Motivation :**
 > That said, a research paper must include some original contributions,